Diesel locomotive: Propulsion system operation

 As the load on the engine changes, its rotational speed will also change.
 This is detected by the governor through a change in the engine speed feedback signal.
 The net effect is to adjust both the fuel rate and the load regulator position so that engine RPM and torque (and therefore power output) will remain constant for any given throttle setting, regardless of actual road speed.

 In newer designs controlled by a "traction computer," each engine speed step is allotted an appropriate power output, or "kW reference", in software.
 The computer compares this value with actual main generator power output, or "kW feedback", calculated from traction motor current and main generator voltage feedback values.
 The computer adjusts the feedback value to match the reference value by controlling the excitation of the main generator, as described above.
 The governor still has control of engine speed, but the load regulator no longer plays a central role in this type of control system.
 However, the load regulator is retained as a "back-up" in case of engine overload.
 Modern locomotives fitted with electronic fuel injection (EFI) may have no mechanical governor; however, a "virtual" load regulator and governor are retained with computer modules.

-Traction motor performance is controlled either by varying the DC voltage output of the main generator, for DC motors, or by varying the frequency and voltage output of the VVVF for AC motors.
+Traction motor performance is controlled either by varying the DC voltage output of the main generator, for DC motors, or by varying the frequency and voltage output of the variable voltage variable frequency drive (VVVF drive) for the AC motors.
 With DC motors, various connection combinations are utilized to adapt the drive to varying operating conditions.